AmirhosseinHonardoust/Coffee-Shop-Profit-Predictor/README.md

 ### 3. Install the Package

 Install in editable mode.
-This pulls in all dependencies and registers the `coffee-build-db`, `coffee-train`, `coffee-score`, and `coffee-pipeline` commands:
+This pulls in all dependencies and registers the `coffee-generate-data`, `coffee-build-db`, `coffee-train`, `coffee-score`, and `coffee-pipeline` commands:

 ```bash
 pip install -e .